eabglobal/juniper/docs/features.rst

 Features
 ========
 By default juniper builds a docker-compose file from the manifest definition.
-This file will then be used to build the .zip artifacts.
+This file will then be used to build the zip artifacts.
 When using the vanilla version of the `juni build` command, you need to be aware of the following defaults:

 * Docker will always be used as the default packaging medium
 * DEFAULT_DOCKER_IMAGE = 'lambci/lambda:build-python3.6'
-* The output directory is *./dist*
+* The output directory is ./dist
 * The output directory will be recreated on every build every single time

 Custom Docker Image